New York Giants Re-Sign Logan Ryan; Friday Injury Report - Big Blue Interactive

 NEW YORK GIANTS RE-SIGN LOGAN RYAN…

-The New York Giants have reportedly re-signed safety/cornerback Logan Ryan to a 3-year, $31 million contract that includes $20 million in guaranteed money.
+The New York Giants have re-signed safety/cornerback Logan Ryan to a 3-year, $31 million contract that includes $20 million in guaranteed money.
 Ryan was set to become an unrestricted free agent this offseason.
+He is now signed through the 2023 season.

+“I feel super grateful,” said Ryan in the team’s press release.
+“Thankful to the Mara family, the Tisch family, (General Manager) Dave Gettleman, (Assistant General Manager) Kevin Abrams, the coaching staff, (Head Coach) Joe Judge, (Defensive Coordinator) Pat Graham.
+I really took a bet on myself waiting as long as I did and signing a one-year deal.
+I just wanted to prove to the fan base, the coaching staff and my teammates what type of player and leader I can be.
+And I honestly think I was proving it to myself as well.
+This year has been about a lot of belief.
+I always believed in myself and held my head high and worked out for me in the end and it worked out for the team in the end.
+I think it was a perfect fit from the beginning.

+“I love the culture, the history, the passion, the fan base and the expectations to win here.
+I love being in the NFC East and the history of it.
+I believe the future is bright here.
+I’ve won championships.
+I know what good teams look like and we have a good team here.
+And I’m going to do everything in my power to bring championships to the organization and to be a good leader on and off the field.
+I do a lot of good work off the field that is equally important in my opinion, if not more important.
+And to have the platform and the spotlight that being a New York Giant brings me allows me to do everything I want to do off the field in the right light.

 The 29-year old Ryan was originally drafted in the 3rd round of the 2013 NFL Draft by the New England Patriots.
 He has spent time with the Patriots (2013-2016) and Titans (2017-2019).
 The Giants signed Ryan in late August 2020.

 This year, Ryan has played in all 14 games with 13 starts.
-He has accrued 79 tackles, one sack, nine pass defenses, and one interception.
+He has accrued 79 tackles, one sack, three forced fumbles, one fumble recovery, nine pass defenses, and one interception.
 He is regarded a team leader.

 DECEMBER 25, 2020 NEW YORK GIANTS INJURY REPORT…